ChewingOnCode/ChewingOnCode/README.md

 ### Glad to see you here!
 I'm a self-taught developer who is always "learning" new things and trying new things.
-I've built portfolios, websites, Electron applications.
+I've built portfolios, websites, and Electron applications.
 My latest foray is in backend development with Nodejs.
 I'm currently working on Scrimba's Frontend Developer Path.
-I want to strengthen my Frontend development before continuing my foray into backend to finally achieve full stack.
+I want to strengthen my Frontend development before continuing my foray into the backend to finally achieve full stack.

 <br/>